MystenLabs/sui-stack-messaging-sdk/APIRef.md

 }
 ```

+> [!NOTE]
-**Note:** The attachment's data, is returned as a prepared Promise, which you can lazily await, to download and decrypt the data.
-That way, you can e.g., immediately show the message's text, and the attachment's metadata, without having to wait for the data to be downloaded and decrypted.
+> The attachment’s data is returned as a `Promise` that you can await when needed.
+This allows you to display the message text and attachment metadata immediately, without waiting for the attachment data to download and decrypt.

-### `DecryptedChannelObject`
+### DecryptedChannelObject

 ```typescript
 {